 Should Boys and Girls Be Educated Differently?

-One of the advocates of persity is Leonard Sax, a renowned clinical psychiatrist and graduate of MIT (University of Pennsylvania, Massachusetts Institute of Technology).
+One of the advocates of diversity is Leonard Sax, a renowned clinical psychiatrist and graduate of MIT (University of Pennsylvania, Massachusetts Institute of Technology).
 Sax has published many articles and books arguing that boys' and girls' brains are different, develop and function differently.
 Based on these differences, Sax argued that boys and girls should receive different education.
 Such predictions, especially when they come from academic scientists like Sax, provide material for conservatives who want to use them for other purposes.

 Single-Sex Education: The 2014 Meta-Analysis

 Indeed, Sax's views gave considerable ammunition to those who advocated separate classes or separate schools for boys and girls.
 Over time, this issue has been investigated in more detail on scientific grounds.
-A comprehensive study published in 2014 (1), which combined and analyzed one hundred and eighty-four inpidual studies, found that single-sex education does not provide any more or different advantages to boys or girls than co-education.
+A comprehensive study published in 2014 (1), which combined and analyzed one hundred and eighty-four individual studies, found that single-sex education does not provide any more or different advantages to boys or girls than co-education.
 Therefore, we should be suspicious of missionaries who speculatively attribute other meanings to some brain-related differences and advocate for different educational patterns based on gender.

 2013 PNAS Study and Media Misrepresentation